In Search of an Invisible $Z^\prime$

-In this paper, we look to fill the remaining gap, by asking if any of these $Z^\prime$ models that are invisible on the $Z$-pole can also escape constraints from current experiments and remain viable at a low-scale, let's say at $M/g \lesssim$ TeV, beyond FCC-ee.
+In this paper, we look to fill the remaining gap, by asking if any of these $Z^\prime$ models that are more-or-less invisible on the $Z$-pole\footnote{In fact, as for the scalar $SU(2)_L$ quadruplet discussed in footnote~\ref{foot:4plet}, the $Z^\prime$ models we construct (that give vanishing SMEFT RGE running into the $Z$-pole) do generate small finite 1-loop contributions to the $O_{Hf}$ operators, where $f\in\{e,u,d\}$, which we compute in \S \ref{sec:Zpole} to estimate the sensitivity of tera-$Z$ which, sure enough, does not reach a TeV. } can also escape constraints from current experiments and remain viable at a low-scale, let's say at $M/g \lesssim$ TeV, beyond FCC-ee.
 The answer is a resounding no. We find that the complementary constraints that already exclude such electroweakly-invisible $Z^\prime$ bosons come not from indirect flavour measurements, as anticipated in~\cite{Allwicher:2024sso}, but from direct searches at high-energy.

 To show this, we will assume the $Z^\prime$ is the heavy gauge boson associated to a spontaneously broken $U(1)_X$ gauge symmetry.
 Then the $U(1)_X$ charges of SM fermions must be chosen such that gauge anomalies cancel.
 This imposes a system of linear and non-linear constraints which must be solved over the rational numbers.
 We find that these constraints become extremely restrictive when combined with those conditions that result from requiring $Z$-pole invisibility.
 In particular, we show that:\footnote{ In a similar spirit Ref.~\cite{Greljo:2022dwn} found that anomaly cancellation when combined with constraints related to explaining the $(g-2)_\mu$ anomaly, such as it was in 2022, ends up being very predictive concerning the space of viable models. } \begin{itemize} \item Right-handed up and charm quarks are charged under $U(1)_X$ \item At least two generations of right-handed down-type quarks are charged under $U(1)_X$ \item At least two generations of right-handed leptons are charged under $U(1)_X$ \item The up-quark charge is moreover {\em large}, necessarily satisfying $2|u| \geq \text{max}(|d_i|,|e_i|)$, meaning the $Z^\prime$ coupling to protons is unsuppressed. \end{itemize} All of these statements hold even if we consider augmenting the SM fermion content by arbitrarily many right-handed neutrinos charged under $U(1)_X$ to try and `soak up' gauge anomalies.